TemidoRocha/mongodb-sample-api/README.md

 ## mongodb-sample-api

-Using the mongoDb sample data, this api will be a ongoing project to implement a MongoDb, Mongoose, typescript Api to check all possible options of this tools.
+Using the mongoDb sample data, this api will be a ongoing project to implement a MongoDb (with full mongoDB drivers), typescript Api to check all possible options of this tools.

 <hr>